animuslabs/boid-worker/README.md

 pm2 start ./history.ecosystem.config.json
 ```

-The file runs `loadSysActions.js` to pull recent history data (runs in a continuous loop) and `cleanOldRecords.js` (runs daily) to cleanup old history data.
+The file runs three services by default:

+- `loadSysActions.js`: Pulls recent history data (runs in a continuous loop).
+- `cleanOldRecords.js`: Runs daily to cleanup old history data.
+- `history.js`:the history api, enables users to query your history data, configure the port to expose externally

-The job only pulls the past 24 hours of history data when you first run it, to backfill all history data (up to your configured limit) You need to manually run the `backfillSysActions` script.
+The `loadsysActions` job only pulls the past 24 hours of history data when you first run it, to backfill all history data (up to your configured limit) You need to manually run the `backfillSysActions` script.
 The script only needs to be run once during initial setup.
-If you node goes offline for an extended period but still retains the history data in your database then the `loadSysActions` script will automatically grab all the actions that happened while you were offline.
+If you node goes offline for an extended period but still retains the history data in your database then the `loadSysActions` script will automatically grab all the actions that happened while you were offline until it is back in sync.

 ```sh
 cd dist